ndwebgroup/nd-example/README.md

 ## Top Bar

 Foundation include a navigation/utility bar called the [Top Bar](http://foundation.zurb.com/docs/components/topbar.html).
 It's stored as a partial in this project and is located in the `<header>` in "application.html.erb".
 Remove if not needed.

+## Junk Drawer

+Provided by and maintained by [Marketing Communications: Web](http://marcomm.nd.edu/web/)